MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/planning/app-type.md

 ---
-title: Determining which type of app to make | Microsoft Docs
+title: Designing - Which type of app to make | Microsoft Docs
-description: Determining which type of app to make
+description: As part of the design phase of a Power Apps project, determine whether to make a model-driven app or a canvas app.
-author: TGrounds
+author: taiki-yoshida
 ms.service: powerapps
 ms.topic: conceptual
 ms.custom: guidance
 ms.date: 06/02/2020
-ms.author: thground
+ms.author: tayoshi
 ms.reviewer: kathyos
 searchScope:
   - PowerApps